achrap/kaggle_data_analyses/README.md

 Brief description of contents (will be updated):

-- coffee-beans-review.ipynb - Jupyter notebook which I created to analyze dataset with coffee beans review
+- *coffee-beans-review*.ipynb - Jupyter notebook which I created to analyze dataset with coffee beans review
+- *data-visualization-workshop*.ipynb - Jupyter notebook which I created as a co-host of the free online workshop series about data analysis using Python.
+I presented this material to a group of 20 people.